ashirwad08/supervized_text_categorization/README.md

-# Supervised Chat Message Log Conversation
+# Predict Chat Message Category

 This is a one off project that involves exploring a sample dataset of chat messages that are labeled according to the category of the "channel" they belong to.
 I perform a quick data exploration to generatesome meaningful features that can be quickly put through a supervised learning routine to get an idea of predictive performance about how well the algorithm can classify the messages.